This Is How to Get Cast as Movie Extra

 Be ready to kill time

 “This business is hurry up and wait,” says Nelson.
 If you get bored during gaps of time, make sure to bring a book or headphones to keep you entertained.
-Consider one of these productive things you can do in just five minutes.

 Put your phone away